Survival Analysis

 Why survival analysis matters

-Most machine learning models treat prediction as a simple classification, such as high risk or low risk.
-Survival analysis goes further, estimating the likelihood of recurrence across specific time horizons such as within 5 years, 10 years, or beyond.
+Classification models make categorical predictions, such as “high risk” or “low risk”.
+Survival analysis goes further, estimating the probability of recurrence across specific time horizons such as within 5 years, 10 years, or beyond.
 A 20% chance of recurrence within 2 years represents a very different clinical situation than a 20% chance over 10 years, and the difference matters for treatment decisions.
 By accounting for incomplete data, survival analysis provides a richer, more clinically meaningful view of prognosis that better guides treatment intensity, surveillance, and follow-up.

 light bulb science icon